Climax of a Story: Definition, Examples, and Writing Tips

 The crisis or dilemma is always the presentation of a difficult choice, either between two bad things or two good things.
 It is here that the values in your story begin to be tested in an intense scene.

 The crisis isn’t where the protagonist makes that choice.
-It is where the choice is presented.
+It is where the choice is presented, where there's a sense of urgency because something must be chosen, and even inaction is a choice with consequences.

 The climax, on the other hand, is where the protagonist makes the choice, and the urgency and agency of that decision is what drives the consequences, and thus the action, of the climax.